OsmosysSoftware/osmo-x/apps/api/docs/add-new-provider.md

 10. **Update and add documentation**

     Add a new document `<channel_name>.md` in the `docs/channels` folder describing environment variables to be set and how to use the new provider channel with sample request body and any additional information.
 Update the `usage-guide.md` file to add and link the new channel document under [5.
 Available Channel Types](usage-guide.md#5-available-channel-types).

-    Additionally, update the [Development Setup](development-setup.md) and [Production Setup](production-setup.md) documents for the updated `.env` file variables and any other relevant changes.